DrayTek Vigor 2830v2 - 2830 VPN with Dynamic IP v4 Address

 We head to the VPN section and the first available LAN-LAN profile:

 In our case the head office router has a URL we can add to point this router at the VPN endpoint but you may be using an IP address.
 Either way the external address of the head-office router you are connecting to goes there.
-You must also click the Pre-Shared Key button and enter the same shred secret as you entered in the IPSec General section on the Head office router.
-There is no need to use that section on this router.
+You must also click the Pre-Shared Key button and enter the same shared secret as you entered in the IPSec General section on the Head office router, but there is no need to configure that page on this router as the IPSec Shared Secret we are using applies only to one tunnel, configured under the Lan-Lan section.

 We keep the same settings for RIP direction and Routing for access.